-The best time to visit Lauterbrunnen depends on what you plan to do.
-If you are planning on cycling or hiking in Lauterbrunnen, then you’ll want to time your visit during summer.
+The best time to visit depends on what you plan to do.
+If you are planning on cycling or hiking then you’ll want to time your visit during summer.

-I personally prefer the spring and summer months in Switzerland which is April through to September when temperatures are warm and the landscapes are vividly green.
+I personally prefer the spring and summer months in Switzerland which are April through to September when temperatures are warm and the landscapes are vividly green.

 Lauterbrunnen in Winter

 #1 VISIT STAUBBACH FALLS

 When you arrive by train, it’s an easy walk from the station through the village to a number of different scenic viewpoints of Staubbach Falls and upper Lauterbrunnen Valley.